True love has no expiry date. In fact, it often has a way of growing stronger over time and during long periods of absence.

 Love, of course, can wait.
 We’ve seen two hearts wait 65 years before finally being united.
 And we’ve seen long-married couples so in love that they couldn’t live without each other.

-So it’s easy to understand why, when Prentiss and Janice finally met again — their marriages behind them — they didn’t waste another moment.
+So it’s easy to understand why, when the couple, Prentiss and Janice, finally met again — their marriages behind them — they didn’t waste another moment…

 Due to restrictions, this video cannot